 Autumn 1 - Who deserves to inherit the Chocolate Factory?

-Due to the nature of the children’s current learning needs, where children needed time to adjust to the new routines and to catch up on missed learning, this topic was aimed at reigniting their enthusiasm and stamina for reading and writing.
-With a focus on high-quality literature, and the importance of reading, the children in Year 4 explored the renowned children’s book, ‘Charlie and The Chocolate Factory’, by Roald Dahl.
-Whilst focusing on the Manor Field attribute ‘independence’, along with the importance of being ‘principled fruits’, the children became familiar with Roald Dahl’s classic characters and the choices that they make during the story, including the consequences of these behaviour choices, and whether they are principled and rights-respecting.
-Ultimately, they discussed and reached their own conclusions about which of the characters deserve to inherit the factory, debating our central idea: ‘Only principled children deserve rewards.’
-They had the opportunity to present their opinions through a linear PowerPoint presentation, allowing them opportunities to participate and join in with others.
+This topic is aimed at reigniting children’s enthusiasm and stamina for reading and writing using Roald Dahl as our inspiring author.
+With a focus on high-quality literature, and the importance of reading, the children in Year 4 will explore the renowned children’s book, ‘Charlie and The Chocolate Factory’, by Roald Dahl.
+Focusing on the Manor Field attribute ‘independence’, along with the importance of being ‘principled fruits’, the children will become familiar with Roald Dahl’s classic characters and the choices that they make during the story, including the consequences of these behaviour choices, and whether they are principled and rights-respecting.
+This will give them an opportunity to redevelop school routines and expectations using an integrated approach.
+Ultimately, they will discuss and reach their own conclusions about which of the characters deserve to inherit the factory, debating our central idea: ‘Only principled children deserve rewards.’
+They will have the opportunity to present their opinions through a linear PowerPoint presentation, allowing them opportunities to work effectively as a team.

-Roald Dahl’s tale also provided children with many rich and engaging learning opportunities across the curriculum, including: developing their scientific enquiry skills and understanding of solids, liquids and gases, by investigating a range of Oompa Loompa disasters; writing and editing our own character descriptions and short narratives to inform their final decision about who deserves the factory; solving problems about the factory, using their knowledge of number, place value, addition and subtraction; completing oil pastel chocolate wrapper designs and describing Charlie’s family in French.
+Roald Dahl’s tale will also provide children with many rich and engaging learning opportunities across the curriculum, including: developing their scientific enquiry skills and understanding of solids, liquids and gases, by investigating a range of Oompa Loompa disasters; writing and editing our own character descriptions and short narratives to inform their final decision about who deserves to inherit the factory; solving problems about the factory, using their knowledge of number, place value, addition and subtraction and completing oil pastel chocolate wrapper designs.